DeltaBalances/DeltaBalances.github.io/README.md

 # DeltaBalances.github.io
-A tool to view ETH & ERC20 token balances in your wallet and deposited in EtherDelta.
+A community tool make EtherDelta a little easier.
++ View all your token balances in one place
-A tool to view transaction details for your transactions with the EtherDelta smart contract.
++ Look at the details of your transactions with EtherDelta

-This is a community tool, it is not affiliated with the official Etherdelta exchange.
+This is not affiliated with EtherDelta.